Genusbiz/docs/developers/defining-an-app-model/data/schemas.md

 ## Schema Elements and Attributes

-The following tables shows a brief description of the Element Types and Element Attributes currently supported by Genus App Platform.
+The following tables shows a brief description of the Element Types and Element Attributes currently supported by Genus Apps.

 <table style="WIDTH: 100%">